grantlopresti/cs308-parser-parser/doc/DESIGN_PLAN.md

 ###API as Code

+Our API separates our project into 4 distinct packages, controllers.logicalcontroller , controllers.visualcontroller, model, and view.
+Our API as Code includes the following Classes and Hierchial Structure that can be viewed more in depth by exploring the classes and interfaces within the mentioned packages.
+  - controllers
+    - logicalcontroller
+        - Command (Class)
+    - visualcontroller
+        - VisualCommand (Class)
+        - VisualInterface (Interface)
+        - VisualObject (Abstract Class)
+        - VisualTurtle (Class)
+  - exceptions
+    - InvalidCommandException
+    - InvalidXMLException
+  - model
+    - ModelInterface (Class)
+    - ModelObject (Abstract Class)
+    - ModelTurtle (Class)
+    - Pen (Class)
+  - view
+    - Visible (Interface)

 ###Design Considerations

 A major design discussion our group has discussed at length is how to organize the general flow of information in the program.